Team15ECE3400/Team15ECE3400.github.io/Milestones/Milestone4/Milestone4report.md

 First thing we must do for display is to determine where the pixel we are looking at is on our map.
 We determine the value of positionCase, a one bit which is 1 if the pixel is within our maze grid and 0 if it is outside.
 As the VGA display sweeps through each pixel, we also store the x and y coordinates of the block it is in into the variables gridX and gridY.
 This is determined through a series of if-elseif statements based on the bounds of each grid.

-[_In this video,_](https://youtu.be/cVw9e5u2-Zs) we pass in various treasure input signals to the FPGA.
-Each time we move, we cycle through the different frequencies of treasure, and display them as different colors on the screen.

 ### Treasure Display

 For treasure display, we set up the following registers/variables: